rsksmart/lumino/docker/docs/create-rif-comms-config.md

-## Creating rif-comms configuration file
+## Creating rif-comms configuration file for docker

 You need to have a configuration file like this: